Joseph J. Victor

 CTO and Co-founder

 Dr. Amy Hiddessen has served as CTO for Purigen since its founding in 2012.
-She was previously Director of Product Development at QuantaLife, Inc. (acquired by Bio-Rad), where she led the ddPCR emulsion chemistry and instrumentation from the early stages of R&D through successful product commercialization.
+Dr. Hiddessen was previously Director of Product Development at QuantaLife, Inc. (acquired by Bio-Rad), where she led the ddPCR emulsion chemistry and instrumentation from the early stages of R&D through successful product commercialization.
 Prior to QuantaLife, Dr. Hiddessen directed multiple cell biology and biomolecular detection projects as Principal Investigator of her own lab at Lawrence Livermore National Laboratory.
-Dr. Hiddessen has over 15 years of experience developing innovative chemistries and tools for life and materials sciences applications, resulting in numerous patents and publications.
-She received her B.S. in chemical engineering from Stanford University, and M.S. and Ph.D. degrees in chemical engineering at the University of Pennsylvania.
+She has over 15 years of experience developing innovative chemistries and tools for life and materials sciences applications, resulting in numerous patents and publications.
+Amy received her B.S. in chemical engineering from Stanford University, and M.S. and Ph.D. degrees in chemical engineering at the University of Pennsylvania.

 Steve Reichenbach brings over 30 years of financial and operational experience to his role at Purigen.
-He was the CFO at Flow International for 13 years before joining Applied Precision Inc., which was acquired by GE Healthcare.
+Mr. Reichenbach was the CFO at Flow International for 13 years before joining Applied Precision Inc., which was acquired by GE Healthcare.
 Steve serves as a board member for several life science start-ups.

 Senior Vice President of Operations

-Ms. Delucchi has over 25 years of experience in the life science industry in both startup and large company environments.
-She was previously the Vice President of the Global Reagents Business at Fluidigm.
-Prior to joining Fluidigm, Ms. Delucchi was Vice President of Operations at DVS Sciences (acquired by Fluidigm in 2014), Vice President Operations and Quality at Panomics (acquired bv Affymetrix in 2008), and Director of Manufacturing and Program Management at Clontech Laboratories, Inc. (acquired by BDBiosciences in 2000).
-Ms. Delucchi received her M.S. in Microbiology and Genetic Engineering from San Francisco State University.
+Pam Delucchi has over 25 years of experience in the life science industry in both startup and large company environments.
+Ms. Delucchi was previously the Vice President of the Global Reagents Business at Fluidigm.
+Prior to joining Fluidigm, she was Vice President of Operations at DVS Sciences (acquired by Fluidigm in 2014), Vice President Operations and Quality at Panomics (acquired bv Affymetrix in 2008), and Director of Manufacturing and Program Management at Clontech Laboratories, Inc. (acquired by BDBiosciences in 2000).
+Pam received her M.S. in Microbiology and Genetic Engineering from San Francisco State University.

 BOARD OF DIRECTORS